MPMG-DCC-UFMG/C01/src/param_injector/README.md

 ```

 ### Predefined list generator
 Takes in a user-supplied list of comma-separated values and generates them individually.
+Leading and trailing spaces in each element are ignored.
 An empty value for the input generates an empty string as its single element.

 ```
-gen = ParamInjector.generate_list('a,b,c,d,e')
-list(gen) # ['a', 'b', 'c', 'd', 'e']
+gen = ParamInjector.generate_list('a, b, c, d, e') list(gen) # ['a', 'b', 'c', 'd', 'e']

 gen = ParamInjector.generate_list('')